globus/django-globus-portal-framework/README.md

 email to support@globus.org with a brief description of what you want.
 Once you have a search index, See the resources below for customizing it to your needs:

-* [Configuring Fields and Facets](https://github.com/NickolausDS/django-globus-portal-framework/wiki/Configuring-Your-Index) -- Configure the basics for your index
+* [Configuring Your Index](https://github.com/globusonline/django-globus-portal-framework/wiki/Configuring-Your-Index) -- Configure the basics for your index
-* [Customzing Templates](https://github.com/NickolausDS/django-globus-portal-framework/wiki/Customizing-Templates) -- Show users your custom search data
+* [Customzing Templates](https://github.com/globusonline/django-globus-portal-framework/wiki/Customizing-Templates) -- Show users your custom search data
-* [Adding Transfer and Preview](https://github.com/NickolausDS/django-globus-portal-framework/wiki/Adding-Transfer-and-Preview) -- Enrich your search results
+* [Adding Transfer and Preview](https://github.com/globusonline/django-globus-portal-framework/wiki/Adding-Transfer-and-Preview) -- Enrich your search results

-See a minimal complete project here for reference: [DGPF Example App](https://github.com/globusonline/dgpf-example-app)
+See a minimal complete project here for reference (Requires Permission): [DGPF Example App](https://github.com/globusonline/dgpf-example-app)

 Extended Features

-* [Globus Sessions](https://github.com/globusonline/django-globus-portal-framework/wiki/Globus-Sessions-with-Globus-Groups) -- Secure who can login to your portal
-* [DGPF Confidential Client](https://github.com/globusonline/dgpf-confidential-client) -- Secure your raw search record data from user access
+* [DGPF Confidential Client](https://github.com/globusonline/dgpf-confidential-client) (Requires Permission) -- Secure your raw search record data from user access